ronaldoussoren/modulegraph/doc/modulegraph.rst

     filesystem path to the module and *path* is the value of ``__path__`` for the module.

-    .. data:: identifier
+.. data:: graphident

    The name of the module

 .. data:: filename

    The filesystem path to the module.

 .. data:: path

    The value of ``__path__`` for this module.

 .. class:: BuiltinModule(name)